Trust Framework legislation

 Information and data management

-Record-keeping and format of personal and organisational information, to ensure a common understanding of what is shared.
+Record-keeping and management of personal and organisational information, to ensure information is well and ethically managed.

 Sharing and facilitation